pathak-ashutosh/hive-haven-old/README.md

 - Express.js
 - MySQL
 - Tensorflow
+- Figma

 ## Access the application

 The application is hosted on Heroku.
-You can access it [here](https://students-accomodation-adcb6c50b3ba.herokuapp.com/).
+You can access it only on localhost for now.